OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 #### POST { #post-deployments-deploymentkey-command }
 ##### Description:

 Executes the given command in a specified deployment.
-The allowed commands are "start", "continue" and "abort".
+The allowed commands are “start”, “continue” and “abort”.
+Starting with LifeTime 11.24.0, it is possible to execute multiple deployment plans for the same target environment in parallel.

 ##### Parameters